What does a turtle sound like?

 Why Turtles Make Noise

-Turtles can make noises for various reasons, from fear and intimidation, while they are catching food, and even sometimes when they are playing with turtle toys.
+Turtles can make noises for various reasons, from fear and intimidation, while they are catching food, when they are breeding, and even sometimes when they are playing with turtle toys.

 Do turtles make noise when they mate?

-These are some of the most common types of pet turtles, and what sounds you might expect to hear if you listen closely or catch them unaware.
+These are some of the most common types of pet turtles and the sounds you might expect to hear from them.

 Red eared sliders are the most common type of pet turtle.